 May Day is an Ancient European Spring Holiday

-May Day once marked the end of Winter and the start of Summer.
-It was a Pagan feast day, very much like Jewish Passover and Christian Easter.
+May Day once marked the end of winter and the start of summer.
+It was a feast day in many old European traditions.

-American Labor organizers chose to commemorate the event on May 1.
-International Labor organizers adopted the date for an international commemoration in 1890.
+American labor organizers chose to commemorate the Chicago Haymarket Riot on May 1 and international labor organizers adopted the date for an international commemoration in 1890.
 That’s how May 1 got associated with the labor movement.

 Despite its roots in protest, most workers see this as a day that honors them.
-International Workers Day remains a public holiday in Italy, Spain, Portugal, France, and much of Latin America.
-Many Latin consulates in New York City are closed on this day.
+International Workers Day remains a public holiday in much of the Latin world.
+In New York City, many Latin consulates are closed on this day.